Sohambasuri-2002/OFFICIAL-PORTFOLIO/README.md

 # OFFICIAL-PORTFOLIO
-Created a Portfolio using HTML , CSS , JAVASCRIPT , PHP &amp;  MySQli
+Created a Portfolio using HTML , CSS , JAVASCRIPT